xlilyliao1/CIS-9650-Group-1-Project/README.md

 8. Histograms were used to understand where the wine qualities were concentrated.
 We used __ to plot our histograms with quality.
 9. Independent variables are columns (physiochemical properties). dependent is quality

+We perform the same analysis for red and white wine.

 **Exploratory Analysis:**

 We to understand our dependent variable, Quality so we calculated look at min, max and average.
 Then we also wanted to see the distribution of our data.
-We created a histogram to visualize where most of our data
+We created a histogram to visualize where most of our data.
+Now that we looked at our dependent variable, let's look at our independent variables in relataion to Quantitiy.
+To do so, we will look at each physiochemical properties quartile ranges for each quality score.

 **Linear Regression Analysis:**